Arithmetic transfer for inner forms of $GL_{2n}$: Introduction

 \subsection{Key Aspects}

 Our proof of Theorem \ref{thm:main_intro} is by determining explicitly and comparing both sides in \eqref{eq:AT_intro}.
-Key aspects are as follows: \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item Concerning the orbital integral side, we combine three techniques to explicitly determine all occurring $\Orb(γ, f'_\Par)$, $\Orb(γ, f'_\Iw)$ and $\del(γ, f'_\Iw)$.
+Key aspects are as follows: \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item Concerning the orbital integral side, we combine three techniques to determine all occurring $\Orb(γ, f'_\Par)$, $\Orb(γ, f'_\Iw)$ and $\del(γ, f'_\Iw)$.
 First, we work out these orbital integrals for all hyperbolic orbits.
 In this situation, the computation can be reduced to a Levi subgroup and hence to $GL_2$.
-Second, we establish a germ expansion principle that allows to write each orbital integral as a linear combination of a principal germ and a unipotent germ.
+Second, we establish a germ expansion principle (Proposition \ref{prop:germ_exp}) that allows to write each orbital integral as a linear combination of a principal germ and a unipotent germ.
 The principal germ can be described explicitly in all situations.
 Third and finally, we use the results for hyperbolic orbits and the linear relations amongst the various germs to also determine the remaining orbital integrals.
 A summary of the final results can be found in \S\ref{s:main_analytic}.
+In particular, Proposition \ref{prop:derivative_teaser} gives a formula for the derivatives $\del(γ, f'_D)$ when $D$ is a division algebra of degree $4$.
+The basis for all mentioned results is a combinatorial expression for $\Orb(γ, f'_D)$ in terms of lattices, see \eqref{eq:orb_int_combinatorial}.

 \item Concerning the intersection-theoretic side, we first prove a general formula for intersection numbers of surfaces in a $4$-dimensional space: \end{enumerate} \begin{prop}[see Corollary {\ref{cor:intersection_simplified}}] Let $X$ be a regular $4$-dimensional formal scheme that is locally formally of finite type over $\Spf O_{\breve F}$.
 Let $Y_1,\,Y_2\subseteq X$ be two regular $2$-dimensional closed formal subschemes.
 Assume that $Z = Y_1\cap Y_2$ is a proper scheme over $\Spec O_{\breve F}$ with empty generic fiber and of dimension $\leq 1$.
 Let $Z^{\mr{pure}},\, Z^{\mr{art}}\subseteq Z$ be its purely $1$-dimensional locus and the artinian subscheme of $0$-dimensional embedded components.
 Then